|www.ethanwiner.com - since 1997|

 Here are links to the three 24-bit mix files (each about 50 MB):

-Your challenge is to identify which files were recorded through each of the three converters, then email me your answers.
+Your challenge is to identify which files were recorded through each of the three converters, then email me your answers (see below).
 Although this converter test was described at the Gearslutz audio forum where people posted their guesses, the file name letters were changed before posting the files here.

 The Pro Tools mix was made using only volume and pan settings, with no plug-ins, to simplify porting the mix from Pro Tools to SONAR.
 Those settings are: